BIDS/repro-case-studies/case-studies/rjleveque.md

 # Pain points

-  - Using rsync for large datasets worked fine once we figured out a good workflow and scripts, but is not ideal.
+Using rsync for large datasets worked fine once we figured out a good workflow and scripts, but is not ideal.
 A version control system like git that works well for large quantities of data would have been very useful.

-  - Some data could not be shared and we also had to be careful about sharing preliminary results since emergency managers and the agencies involved are very sensitive about publicizing risk maps for specific communities before they have been properly vetted and agreed on.
+Some data could not be shared and we also had to be careful about sharing preliminary results since emergency managers and the agencies involved are very sensitive about publicizing risk maps for specific communities before they have been properly vetted and agreed on.

 # Key benefits

 This workflow proved to be very valuable for this long-term project in which many parts of the code and methodology were evolving.
 The initial project was followed by additional funding for a [Phase II](http://hdl.handle.net/1773/25916), in which the focus was on studying current velocities rather than only flow depth.
 This required re-running all the tsunami simulations with a modified version of GeoClaw.
 Having done all the initial work via scripts archived under git, it was relatively painless to redo these runs.
 In the meantime other changes had also been made to the GeoClaw code, and having both our code and GeoClaw under version control was very useful when comparing results.

-# Key tools

 # Questions